mpv-player/mpv/DOCS/man/options.rst

     Whether to load the on-screen-controller (default: yes).

 ``--no-osd-bar``, ``--osd-bar``
     Disable display of the OSD bar.
-This will make some things (like seeking) use OSD text messages instead of the bar.

     You can configure this on a per-command basis in input.conf using ``osd-`` prefixes, see ``Input command prefixes``.
 If you want to disable the OSD